dvfrancis/hi-lo-card-game/TESTING.md

 ## Browser Compatibility

-The website has been successfully tested in the following browsers (desktop screenshots used to allow for a larger preview, except for Safari as there is no Windows version of that browser):
+The following browsers have been used to test the website (screenshots taken from a desktop setup for clearer view - there is no Windows version of Safari so that is taken from an iPad):

 ### Google Chrome